Banshee

 Lucas Hood (Antony Starr…excellent, this actor can outperform most of the “Hollywood stars” working today)

-Is a master world-class thief.
+He is a master world-class thief.
 He worked for Ukrainian crime lord “Rabbit” (A sinister and brilliant Ben Cross)

 Hoods thief partner is Rabbit’s daughter, Anastasia (Played with a passionate conviction by the beautiful Ivana Milicevic)

 Theirs is a tragic romance.
-Ever hopeful, they hatch a plan to run away with each other and to start a life and family.
+Ever hopeful, they hatch a plan to run away with each other and start a life and family.
 To do this, they decide to keep the earnings from a $10 million diamond heist they are about to perform for Rabbit.

 But Rabbit knows.